krunker-india/PUBobot-ki/commands.md

 '!set pickup_password <i>password</i>' - specify password of your pickup servers.
 '!set ip_format <i>format</i>' - set the format ip and password will be represented in.
 Default value: 'please connect to steam://connect/%ip%/%password%'.
 '!set bantime <i>hours</i> - set default !noadd time.
+##
+<b>Availible only for users with permission to manage channels:</b>
+'!enable_pickups' - setup pickups on the channel.
+'!disable_pickups' - remove pickups from the channel. <b>Warning, this action is irreversible!</b>